Mazen-Elsayed/Image-Cartoonifier/README.md

 # Image Cartoonifier

-A Python-based image processing project that transforms regular photographs into cartoon-style images with flat colors and bold edges.
+A Python-based image processing project that transforms regular photographs into cartoon-style images with flat colors .

 ## Overview